Post Author: Eugene Nagawiecki

 Food for thought

-Sometimes the greatest inspiration can come from the wildest of places.
+Sometimes the most significant inspiration can come from the wildest of places.
 You won't believe the latest motivator for you to produce and print some great art.
 Learn how KFC can teach us a thing (or two) about photography.

-For all of you state-side it is likely you missed the news on the crisis that swept across the UK the other day: KFC in the UK ran out of chicken.
+For all of you state-side, it's likely you missed the news on the crisis that swept across the UK the other day: KFC in the UK ran out of chicken.
 I know it sounds like a bad joke, but it’s true.
-The chicken magnate, dependent on delivering a variety of chicken-based dishes to hungry clients, went empty on their most important ingredient and were compelled to temporarily close hundreds of stores as a result – whoops.
-It’s all good though, KFC responded in the best possible way; with an effective, cheeky apology.
+The chicken magnate, dependent on delivering a variety of chicken-based dishes to hungry clients, went empty on their most important ingredient and was compelled to close hundreds of stores as a result temporarily – whoops.
+It’s all good, though; KFC responded in the best possible way, with a practical, cheeky apology.

-OK, great, but what does the this have to do with photography?
+OK, great, but what does this have to do with photography?

-As the saying goes sometimes inspiration can come from the most unlikely places and this incident, and KFC’s response to it, highlights two important truths relating to photography.
-First, photographs are one of the most profound mediums of communication with their immediate and direct messages.
+As the saying goes, sometimes inspiration can come from the most unlikely places, and this incident, and KFC’s response to it, highlight two essential truths relating to photography.
+First, photographs are one of the most profound communication mediums with immediate and direct messages.
 Second, when in doubt, print it out.
-If you have your images printed they’ll leave an even bigger impression.
+If your images are printed, they’ll leave an even bigger impression.

 Make an Impression

-For those of you who got side-tracked and clicked the link to the main story of this episode you’ll understand a little better where I am going with this; for those focused ones I’ll be sure to walk you through this.
-The kicker in our KFC story and where it really meets the world of photography – our world, is KFC’s response to their problem.
-They actually published two versions of an apology- one, and then a successive apology because the first was not so successful.
-The difference in the two apologies, and the subsequent reaction to the two responses, is where the real crux of this post lies.
+For those of you who got side-tracked and clicked the link to the main story of this episode, you’ll understand a little better where I am going with this; for those focused ones, I’ll be sure to walk you through this.
+The kicker in our KFC story and where it meets the world of photography – our world, is KFC’s response to their problem.
+They published two versions of an apology- one and then a subsequent apology because the first was not so successful.
+The difference between the two apologies and the following reaction to the two responses is where the real crux of this post lies.

 Fast-Food Damage Control

-Lets face it, no client likes when a business makes a mistake and they end up being the ones who suffer as a result.
-KFC’s UK clients were no exception; they were not happy with the news.
+Let's face it, no client likes when a business makes a mistake, and they end up being the ones who suffer as a result.
+KFC’s UK clients were no exception; they were unhappy with the news.
 At least not with the first way in which KFC responded.

 KFC Twitter Response

-Immediately, as a way to address the issue, KFC published a somewhat lengthy, black-on-white text on their social media channels.
-It was an attempt at a humorous “whoops” written in a laid-back, informal voice; but the message didn’t ease the anger and cynicism of their client base.
-On Twitter critics remained focused and lamented KFC.
-They nit-picked the words used in the apology to find any way to criticize the company – even if it were irrelevant - and ultimately questioned the firms overall decision-making since it was a recent change of delivery companies that ultimately caused the issue.
+Immediately, to address the issue, KFC published a lengthy, black-on-white text on their social media channels.
+It was an attempt at a humorous “whoops” written in a laid-back, informal voice, but the message didn’t ease the anger and cynicism of their client base.
+On Twitter, critics remained focused and lamented KFC.
+They nit-picked the words used in the apology to find any way to criticize the company – even if it were irrelevant - and ultimately questioned the firm's overall decision-making since it was a recent change of delivery companies that ultimately caused the issue.

 Second is the Best

 However, the second damage-control post was much more effective.
 This time, rather than relying on a clunky block of text, the company went with a creative photo instead.
-The photo, depicting an empty KFC bucket lying on a store floor with the letters K-F-C cleverly rearranged to read “FCK”, conveyed a message that was immediately clear.
-It instantly and simultaneously communicated three key points for KFC all at once: identifying that there was a problem, indirectly owning up to that mistake, and infusing the perfectly appropriate amount of humor and fun for the occasion.
-Again, all these messages were understood seconds upon viewing the photo.
-This directness, immediacy, and boldness is something a block of text, or most other mediums, cannot effectively achieve – only a photo.
+The photo, depicting an empty KFC bucket lying on a store floor with the letters K-F-C cleverly rearranged to read “FCK,” conveyed a message that was immediately clear.
+It instantly and simultaneously communicated three key points for KFC: identifying a problem, indirectly owning up to that mistake, and infusing the perfectly appropriate amount of humor and fun for the occasion.
+Again, all these messages were understood within seconds of viewing the photo.
+This directness, immediacy, and boldness is something a block of text, or most other mediums, cannot effectively achieve – only a picture.

 KFC Picto-apology